 Your sales crew is a great source of feedback since they deal directly with clients and potential clients.
 During conversations, encourage kids to relate frequent problems they hear.

-Sales teams may offer a distinct viewpoint that helps close the gap between what customers expect and what they experience.
+Sales teams may offer a distinct viewpoint that can help bridge the gap between what customers expect and what they experience.

 6.2.
 Analyze Customer Data

-Analyze consumer activity using analytics technologies, such as commonly frequented pages or drop-off points in a purchasing funnel.
+Animate consumer activity using analytics technologies, such as hot pages or drop-off in a purchasing funnel.

 6.3.
 Create Buyer Personas

-Personas guarantee that your solutions are efficient and customized for each target segment.
+Personas ensure your solutions are effective and tailored for each target segment.

 6.4.
 Analyze Customer Feedback